CTSRD-CHERI/morello-early-performance-results/src/headline-results/next-steps.md

 understand and optimize Morello performance to converge, as much as possible, with essential CHERI performance:

-* Further tuning the Morello microarchitecture on FPGA, including tuning store queues that were tuned for the pre-CHERI N1SDP design.
+* Continuing to explore the effects of load and store queues that were tuned for the pre-CHERI N1SDP design.
   This problem has been highlighted in memory-store-intensive benchmarks that see greater congestion with rapid sequential capability-width stores.
   This issue in particular is believed to reduce the throughput of load- and